iceteagroup/wisej-extensions/Wisej.Web.Ext.CustomWallpaper/README.md

 <img src="https://raw.githubusercontent.com/iceteagroup/wisej-extensions/master/Support/Images/CustomWallpaper.jpg" width="358">

-Source code for the Wisej.Web.Ext.CustomWallpaper extender.
-This component enhances the Desktop, the MainPage or any Control control by rotating a list of custom images over the control’s background.
+The CustomWallpaper extender component enhances the Desktop, the MainPage or any Control control by rotating a list of custom images over the control’s background.

 License
 -------